astronomer/docs/astro/ci-cd-templates/gitlab.md

 - A deploy strategy for your CI/CD pipeline.
 See [Set up CI/CD](set-up-ci-cd.md).
 - A [Deployment API key ID and secret](api-keys.md).
 - A [GitLab](https://gitlab.com/) repository.
-- An [Astro project](create-project.md) hosted in a Git repository that your CI/CD tool can access.
+- An [Astro project](create-project.md) hosted in a GitLab repository that your CI/CD tool can access.

 ### Single branch implementation